LargeWaffle/poke-gan/README.md

  Generative Adversarial Network for Pokemon image generation

  I merged multiple Kaggle datasets in order to have as much as possible.
- You can find this dataset here : [All Pokemon dataset](https://www.kaggle.com/datasets/thomassirvent/all-pokemon)
+ You can find this dataset here : [Massive Pokemon Dataset (15,000+)](https://www.kaggle.com/datasets/thomassirvent/all-pokemon)